Full-time: three years, or four years with 48-weeks industrial placement/study abroad in Year 3. Part-time: five years.

 GCSE: 5 at grade C including Maths & English or equivalent

 For changes to 2017 UCAS tariff entry requirements please see our important information.
 UCLan requires all undergraduate applicants to have a minimum attainment of five GCSEs at grade C and above, or equivalent, (including Maths and English).
 In 2017 and beyond we will view the new Grade 4 as being equivalent to a C grade and will therefore require students to achieve GCSE Grade 4 or above.
 However, if the subject is relevant to our degree programme and requires a higher GCSE grade (e.g. GCSE B grade), and/or includes a Professional body that governs the entry requirements, Grade 5 or above may be required.

 Choose two from...

-Year 3 or 4 options (choose three from)
+Options (choose three from)

 Doing business is one of the most fundamental human activities.
 Studying Business both enhances understanding and sharpens the skills needed to participate.
 The business world is one of rapid, and sometimes confusing, change.
 It requires rigorous, methodical analysis.
 You will learn how to think in a business-like way and also how to discount the jargonised clutter that often passes for knowledge of Business.
 Not all business problems lend themselves to easy solutions.
 Why not?
 From whose perspective should we measure business advantage and disadvantage?
 Do we have to accept current business practices as desirable?
 Or inevitable?
 Those skilled in the analysis of business will be distinguished by their ability to provide convincing answers to these and other fundamental questions.